twarik/twarik/README.md

 ### Hi there 👋

-I am **Mugumya Twarik Harouna**, Based in Kampala, Uganda.
+I am **Mugumya Twarik Harouna**, Based in London, United Kingdom.
 I am Data Engineer, having interest in Applied Machine Learning.
 <!--
 **twarik/twarik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.